If you want to find data trends or predict sales based on certain variables, then regression analysis is the way to go.

 2. In regression analysis, what is the predictor variable called?

-It is the name given to an independent variable that is used in regression analysis.
-The predictor variable provides information on an associated dependent variable regarding a certain outcome.
-At its core, predictor variables are those that are linked with particular outcomes.
+The predictor variable provides information about an associated dependent variable regarding a certain outcome.
+At their core, predictor variables are those that are linked with particular outcomes.

 3. What is a residual plot in a regression analysis?